 So, let’s define a successful software development project as a software development project where the delivered product meets the scope, has at least the expected quality, is completed on time, and does not exceed its total budgeted costs, and communication.

 In our company, we adhere to these principles.
 The teamwork of business analysts, tech leads, and project managers assures accurate estimations.
 They select the right people and bring a team together according to a customer’s project requirements.

 Our senior managers and business analysts are mostly former developers with a strong background in software engineering.
 Thus, they follow all the steps of the software development life cycle and understand how important each of the stages is.
 These people select the right candidates having all the necessary skills to complete a particular project.

-Before bringing a team together, every single member of the team takes a special test to define how psychologically compatible he/she with other members of the team.
-These tests are developed by professional recruiters and are considered to provide accurate results.
+Before bringing a team together, every single member of the team takes a special test to define how psychologically compatible he/she is with other members of the team.
+Professional recruiters develop these tests, and the latter provide accurate results.